Caleb Smith (baseball): Miami Marlins

 On November 20, 2017, Smith was traded to the Miami Marlins along with Garrett Cooper in exchange for pitcher Mike King and international bonus pool money.
 Smith earned a spot in the Marlins' Opening Day starting rotation and was pitching effectively until he severely strained and tore his lat muscle from the bone during a game against the Rockies on June 26.
 He opted to have season-ending surgery which ended his 2018 campaign.
 He posted a 5–6 record as a rookie with a 4.19 ERA and 88 strikeouts in 77.1 innings pitched.

 Smith earned a spot in the 2019 Opening Day rotation and had a stretch of six consecutive quality starts from April 7 through May 7.
 However, the Marlins placed him on the injured list with left hip inflammation after his outing on June 6.
 He was activated on July 6.

 Overall in 2019, Smith was 10–11 with a 4.52 ERA.
 He established new career highs with 168 strikeouts and 28 starts.
 He also allowed 33 home runs, the second-highest total in a single season in Marlins history.

 Arizona Diamondbacks

-On August 31, 2020, Smith was traded from the Miami Marlins along with pitcher Humberto Mejía and Julio Frias to the Arizona Diamondbacks in a package deal for outfielder Starling Marte.
+On August 31, 2020, Smith was traded from the Marlins alongside pitcher Humberto Mejía and Julio Frias to the Arizona Diamondbacks in a package deal for outfielder Starling Marte.
 Smith pitched in 4 games (3 starts), totaling 11 innings of work with 12 strikeouts.